pepone/redhat-rpm-config/buildflags.md

 not), but their selection depends on the architecture:

-* `-fcf-protection`: Instrument binaries to guard against ROP/JOP attacks.
-Used on i686 and x86_64.
+* `-fcf-protection`: Instrument binaries to guard against ROP/JOP exploitation techniques.
+Used on x86_64.
-* `-mbranch-protection=standard`: Instrument binaries to guard against ROP/JOP attacks.
+* `-mbranch-protection=standard`: Instrument binaries to guard against ROP/JOP exploitation techniques.
 Used on aarch64.
 * `-m64` and `-m32`: Some GCC builds support both 32-bit and 64-bit in
   the same compilation.
 For such architectures, the RPM build process explicitly selects the architecture variant by passing this compiler